• About

 • Privacy Policy

-Emma sewell-Hunter is an Award winning Eastbourne based independent Civil Celebrant, providing bespoke ceremonies of distinction, across Sussex, the Uk and overseas; including BABY naming & TRUE NAME CEREMONIES, wedding & handfastings, funeral, memorial, celebration of life and TAILORED ceremonies and services.
-Emma is a member of the Association of Independant celebrants, and PROUD RUNNER UP IN THE NATIONAL AOIC OUTSTANDING FUNERAL CELEBRANT AWARDS 2023, AND winner of the South England Prestige 'celebrant of the year' FOR 2021-2022 and 2022-2023
+Emma Sewell-Hunter is an Award winning Eastbourne based independent Civil Celebrant, providing bespoke ceremonies of distinction, across Sussex, the UK and overseas.
+Emma's services include Baby naming & True Name ceremonies, Wedding & Handfastings, Funeral, Memorial, Celebration of Life and tailored ceremonies.
+Emma is a member of the Association of Independant celebrants, proud RUNNER UP in the NATIONAL AOIC OUTSTANDING FUNERAL CELEBRANT Award 2023, and winner of the South England 'Celebrant of the year' Award For 2021, 2022 and 2023

 Copyright © 2021 The Able Celebrant - All Rights Reserved.